Communications professionals are often asked: What does media monitoring mean?

 Tool #4: Mention

-Mention is a prevalent social listening and monitoring tool that helps businesses understand what the audience thinks of them.
+Mention is a prevalent social search engine and monitoring tool that helps businesses understand what the audience thinks of them.

 Mention collects brand mentions and insights from websites, blogs, forums, and social media channels.
 By doing that, it helps companies evaluate their online performance and measure their marketing strategy’s impact.